 10 Let their eyes be darkened so that they may not see, and bow down their back always."

 11 I say then, have they stumbled so that they should fall?
 By no means.
 But rather through their fall salvation has come to the Gentiles, to provoke them to jealousy.
 12 Now if their fall is the riches of the world and their diminishing the riches of the Gentiles, how much more their fullness?
 13 For I speak to you Gentiles.
-Since I am the apostle of the Gentiles, I magnify my office, 14 If by any means I may incite to emulation those who are my flesh, and may save some of them.
+Since I am the apostle of the Gentiles, I magnify my office, 14 If by any means I may provoke to jealousy those who are my flesh, and may save some of them.
 15 For if their rejection is the reconciling of the world, what shall their receiving be, but life from the dead?
 16 For if the first fruit is holy, the lump is also holy, and if the root is holy, so are the branches.

 17 And if some of the branches are broken off, and you, being a wild olive-tree, are implanted among them, and with them partake of the root and fatness of the olive-tree, 18 Do not boast against the branches.
 But if you boast, you do not bear the root, but the root bears you.
-19 You will say then, "The branches were broken off so that I might be implanted."
+19 You will say then, "The branches were broken off so that I might be grafted in."
 20 Right.
 Because of unbelief they were broken off, and you stand by faith.
 Do not be high-minded, but fear.
 21 For if God did not spare the natural branches, take heed lest he also not spare you.
 22 Behold therefore the goodness and severity of God: on those who fell, severity, but toward you, goodness, if you continue in his goodness.
 Otherwise, you also shall be cut off.
-23 And they also, if they do not still abide in unbelief, shall be implanted, for God is able to ingraft them again.
-24 For if you were cut out of the olive-tree which is wild by nature and were implanted contrary to nature into a good olive-tree, how much more shall these, which are the natural branches, be grafted into their own olive-tree?
+23 And they also, if they do not still abide in unbelief, shall be grafted in, for God is able to graft them in again.
+24 For if you were cut out of the olive-tree which is wild by nature and were grafted in contrary to nature into a good olive-tree, how much more shall these, which are the natural branches, be grafted into their own olive-tree?

 25 For I do not wish, brothers, that you should be ignorant of this mystery (lest you should be wise in your own conceits), that blindness in part has happened to Israel until the fullness of the Gentiles has come in.

-26 And so all Israel shall be saved, as it is written, "'The Deliverer will come out of Zion, and he will turn away ungodliness from Jacob.
+26 And so all Israel shall be saved, as it is written, "The Deliverer will come out of Zion, and he will turn away ungodliness from Jacob.

 27 And this is my covenant to them," "when I take away their sins."